hirosystems/docs/docs/smart-contracts/clarinet.md

 ```

 This command creates a new `my-contract.clar` file in the `contracts` directory, and a `my-contract_test.ts` in the
-`test` directory.
+`tests` directory.
 Additionally, it adds the contract to the `Clarinet.toml` configuration file.

 ```toml
 [contracts.my-contract]